imam-db/dtcmp/README_data_analyst_with_python.md

 - [Introduction to Statistics in Python](./introduction_to_statistics_in_python/)
 - Introduction to Data Visualization with Seaborn
 - Data Manipulation with Python
-- Importing and Cleaning Data with Python
+- Importing and Cleaning Data with Python -- Assessment
 - Exploratory Data Analysis with Python
 - Sampling in Python
 - Hypothesis Testing in Python